InsideTracker

 This test measures the concentration of cortisol in your blood, reflecting adrenal gland function and your body's current stress response.
 Morning samples provide the most clinically meaningful results.

 Chronically elevated cortisol may indicate overtraining and could impair muscle recovery and immune function.
-Tracking trends helps athletes adjust training load.
+Tracking trends helps active individuals adjust training load.
 Consult your healthcare provider.

 Testing may be recommended when experiencing symptoms of chronic stress, fatigue, unexplained weight changes, or sleep disturbances.
 Morning blood draws provide the most reliable baseline measurement.